 There is a “Lost and Found” box in the foyer, where items are put when left in classrooms, the kitchen, the foyer area, etc. If your son or daughter has lost an item at the church, please check this box during school days.
 Hilger Higher Learning is only open during class hours, which is Monday – Thursday.
 NOTE: We do not hold classes on Friday, and there is no HHL staff member at the church on Friday.

 Front Office Staff

 We have front office staff on duty every school day (Monday—Thursday).
 Office hours are 8am—4pm.
-If you need to get in touch with someone at the church, please call Lois or Stephanie Dunn at 423.987.4276.
+If you need to get in touch with someone at the church, please call Lois or Maddy Haar at 423.987.4276.
 Their responsibilities include assisting anyone who has questions or needs help, greeting visitors, monitoring halls to keep noise level and congestion to a minimum, assisting teachers as needed, and performing office duties.
-Lois and Stephanie are available to serve you and help keep the dynamics of HHL running efficiently, decently, and in order.
+Lois and Maddy are available to serve you and help keep the dynamics of HHL running efficiently, decently, and in order.
 We ask that your child honor and respect them at all times.

 Printing Off Assignments at HHL

 It is the student’s responsibility to print off their homework if their assignment has been typed and saved as a document.
 Teachers will not print off your child’s assignment.
 If you do not have a printer, your printer isn’t working, or you’ve run out of ink, your child needs to hand-write their assignment so he/she can bring it to class.